Ngedenidze/JavaHRDatabase/README.md

 # JavaHRDatabase
-Employee Database access for HR and Employeer
+Employee Database access for HR and Employer